RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

   echo 'ADD_EXTRA_GROUPS=1' | sudo tee -a /etc/adduser.conf
   echo 'EXTRA_GROUPS=video' | sudo tee -a /etc/adduser.conf

-Note: The current release supports CentOS/RHEL v7.7.
-Before updating to the latest version of the operating system, delete the ROCm packages to avoid DKMS-related issues.
+Note:  Before updating to the latest version of the operating system, delete the ROCm packages to avoid DKMS-related issues.

 8. Restart the system.